 Sargassum is abundant in the ocean.
 Upon close inspection, it is easy to see the many leafy appendages, branches, and round, berry-like structures that make up the plant.
 These “berries” are actually gas-filled structures, called pneumatocysts, which are filled mostly with oxygen.
 Pneumatocysts add buoyancy to the plant structure and allow it to float on the surface.

-When Sargassum loses its buoyancy, it sinks to the seafloor, providing energy in the form of carbon to fishes and invertebrates in the deep sea.
-Sargassum may also provide an important addition to the food sources available in the deep sea.
+When Sargassum loses its buoyancy, it sinks to the seafloor, providing energy in the form of carbon to fishes and invertebrates in the deep sea, thus serving as a potentially important addition to deep-sea food web.

-Because of its ecological importance, Sargassum has been designated as Essential Fish Habitat, which affords these areas special protection.
+Because of its ecological importance, in 2003, Sargassum within within U.S. Exclusive Economic Zone off the southern Atlantic states was designated as Essential Fish Habitat, which affords these areas special protection.
 However, Sargassum habitat has been poorly studied because it is so difficult to sample.
 Further research is needed to understand, protect, and best conserve this natural resource.